-While OEC’s members do not perform any audit engagements, OEC reports that it has developed and implemented a peer review system, “Règlement sur le Contrôle confraternel,” for the work activities of its members since 2011.
-The peer review system seeks to ensure that members respect their legal obligations and professional rules as well as their professional obligations arising from legislation relating to anti-money laundering and terrorism financing.
-To operate the peer review system, OEC has created a Confraternal Control committee complemented by an IT software that enables OEC to manage and monitor inspections.
-Additionally, the OEC has hired an AML/FT inspector to increase human resources in 2019.
+While Ordre des Experts-Comptables (OEC) members do not perform any audit engagements, OEC reports that it has developed and implemented a peer review system, “HYPERLINK "http://www.oec.lu/myeteam/index.htm" \l "PDF/50417"Règlement sur le Contrôle confraternel”, for the work activities of its members since 2011.
+The peer review system seeks to ensure that members respect their legal obligations and professional rules (e.g., application of ISRS, ISRE, or ISAE).

-The institute reports that projects currently be developed include: a partnership with a training organization to organize conference cycles for members at preferential prices; and dedicated access through the OEC website to selected e-learning courses.
+The institute has also partnered with a number of training to organize (at preferential conditions)training and conference cycles for members; and dedicated access through the OEC website to selected e-learning courses.

-When IAASB pronouncements are issued, the OEC indicates that it will share this information to its members via email, newsletter, and the dedicated IFAC RSS feed on its website.
+When IAASB pronouncements are issued, the OEC indicates that it shares this information to its members via email, newsletter, and a dedicated IFAC RSS feed on its website.

-The OEC is responsible for establishing ethical requirements for its members.
-The OEC developed and adopted the “Code de déontologie” based on the 2010 IESBA Code of Ethics with specificities included as they pertain to the profession in Luxembourg.
-Its Ethics Task Force remains aware of changes and updates to the IESBA Code in order to incorporate amendments and updates on an ongoing basis.
-For example, OEC reports that its Ethic Task Force is charged with ensuring that the OEC’s ethical requirements will align with the IESBA’s Revised & Restructured Code for 2018.
+The Ordre des Experts-Comptables (OEC) is responsible for establishing ethical requirements for its members.
+The OEC developed and adopted the “Code de déontologie” which has been updated to currently align with the 2022 IESBA Code of Ethics with specificities included as they pertain to the profession in Luxembourg.
+Its Ethics Task Force remains aware of changes and updates to the IESBA Code to incorporate amendments and updates on an ongoing basis.

 The OEC supports the implementation of its Code amongst its members by: (i) incorporating a course on ethics as part of the initial professional development program, (ii) providing trainings and seminars on ethics-related courses, and (iii) disseminating updates of the IESBA Code of Ethics and of its Code.
 Finally, the OEC participates in the international standard-setting process by providing comments to the IESBA through its membership with Accountancy Europe.

-The OEC reports that activities to promote IPSAS are more within the scope of the government and the MoF.
+The Ordre des Experts-Comptables (OEC) is not responsible for the adoption of public sector accounting standards and that activities related to the public sector are not within its scope.
 The institute indicates that it stands ready to provide relevant information on IPSAS to its members and could participate in promoting IPSAS adoption through governmental committees or Accountancy Europe in the event that these initiatives were started by authorities.

-The OEC is responsible for implementing an investigation and discipline (I&D) mechanism for its members.
+The Ordre des Experts-Comptables (OEC) is responsible for implementing an investigation and discipline (I&D) mechanism for its members.
 OEC completed a self-assessment of its I&D system and while its procedures are largely aligned with SMO 6 requirements, there are some gaps in areas of public interest considerations and administrative procedures.

-To operationalize its I&D system, the OEC has established a Disciplinary Council.
-The Disciplinary Council is empowered to impose sanctions on any of its members including monetary fines, prohibition to exercise specific activities, or permanent prohibition on the right to practice.
+The OEC President or another member of the OEC Council who is not a member of the Disciplinary Council will do an initial investigation of the complaint.
+The OEC has established a Disciplinary Council to impose sanctions on any of its members including monetary fines, prohibition to exercise specific activities, or permanent prohibition on the right to practice.
 Decisions of the Disciplinary Council may be challenged through appeal both by the individual and by the General State Prosecutor.
 The appeal should be brought before the Civil Chamber of the Court d’Appel (Court of Appeal) which will give its decision by way of a final judgment.

 Additionally, the OEC reports that it uses its newsletter and website to ensure that its members are informed of current regulations application to the profession, the ethical requirements, and consequences of non-compliance with any of these standards.

-In accordance with the EU Accounting Directive, EU endorsed IFRS are mandatory for the preparation of financial statements of consolidated financial statements of listed entities and permitted for non-listed entities.
-Upon authorization from the Commission des Norms Comptables (CNC), the Luxembourg accounting standards board and standard-setter, other non-listed entities have the choice between using EU endorsed IFRS or LuxGAAP for the preparation of their statutory financial statements.
+In accordance with the EU Accounting Directive, EU-endorsed IFRS are mandatory for the preparation of consolidated financial statements of listed entities.
+In addition, non-listed entities are permitted to apply EU endorsed IFRS for their consolidated financial statements.
+Upon authorization from the Luxembourg accounting advisory board (“CNC”), other non-listed entities have the choice between using EU endorsed IFRS or LuxGAAP for the preparation of their statutory financial statements.

-The OEC states that it actively participates in the activities of CNC via its representatives in the Commission’s subgroups.
-Through its involvement in these subgroups, the OEC provides technical advice to the CNC in regards to the application of both the EU and national accounting laws and regulations as well as the implementation of EU-endorsed IFRS.
+The Ordre des Experts-Comptables (OEC) states that it actively participates in the activities of CNC via its representatives in the Commission’s subgroups.
+Through its involvement in these subgroups, the OEC provides technical advice to the CNC about the application of both the EU and national accounting laws and regulations as well as the implementation of EU-endorsed IFRS.

-Lastly, the OEC participates in the international standard-setting process by providing comments to the IASB through its membership with Accountancy Europe.
+Lastly, the OEC will participate in the international standard-setting process by providing comments to the IASB through its membership with Accountancy Europe.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.